Alex Verdugo Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- His last appearance came on Wednesday against the Philadelphia Phillies, when the lefty tossed five innings, surrendering six earned runs while allowing seven hits.
+- In his most recent time out on Thursday against the Philadelphia Phillies, the left-hander went five innings, giving up no earned runs while surrendering one hit.

-- The 24-year-old has amassed an ERA of 4.62, with 10.3 strikeouts per nine innings, in 23 games this season.
-Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.